pavel-mironchik/fastai/README.md

 - **Gemini CLI invocation:** `/fastai-create-plan .fastai/features/005_payments/brief.md` (just pass the path; no `KEY=value`).
 If you omit the argument entirely, the command auto-detects the latest brief and only asks for a path if none exist.
 - **GPT Codex invocation:** `/fastai-create-plan BRIEF_PATH=.fastai/features/005_payments/brief.md`.
 Likewise, you can run `/fastai-create-plan` with no arguments—Codex will look up the newest brief and request a path if it can’t find one.

+#### Optional Step — `/fastai-preview-plan`

+- This step is optional—skip it for small or straightforward tasks.
+Use it only when the plan feels complex enough to justify the extra check.
+- Run the command before execution when you want a dry run.
+It loads the same `plan.md`, all conventions, and `lessons.md`, then analyzes every step without touching the working tree.
+- Output highlights pending steps, risks, dependencies, open questions, and suggested pre-checks/tests so you can fix issues before editing code.
+- In practice, it turns potential surprises into known action items: you see narrow spots upfront, know what to ask the user, and line up the tests you’ll need.
+That saves time versus re-running `/fastai-execute-plan` after mistakes.
+- **Gemini CLI invocation:** `/fastai-preview-plan [.fastai/features/005_payments/plan.md]` (plain path argument is optional; omit it to preview the latest plan).
+- **GPT Codex invocation:** `/fastai-preview-plan [PLAN_PATH=.fastai/features/005_payments/plan.md]`.
+As always, leave `PLAN_PATH` blank to let the command find the newest plan automatically.

 ### Step 3 — `/fastai-execute-plan` (new session recommended)

 - The agent opens `plan.md`, skips any steps already marked `[x]`, and executes each remaining `[ ]` item in order.